The Catalysts

 jc's medical team have been pioneers in the advancement in cancer research.

-Dr. Jeffrey Bradley, former Radiation Oncologist and Professor at Washington University School of Medicine, played an instrumental role in the Proton Beam Therapy Center at Siteman Cancer Center and his work has set precedents for the use of proton therapy to treat cancer.
-He has been recognized for his contriubutions to Radiation Oncology.
-He has since been named Executive Vice President at Emory University’s Winship Department of Radiation Oncology and is now currently serving as director of Proton Radiation Therapy at Penn Medicine.
+Dr. Jeffrey Bradley, specializes in thoracic malignancies with a focus on stereotactic body radiation therapy and proton beam therapy.
+He is a former Radiation Oncologist and Professor at Washington University School of Medicine, played an instrumental role in the Proton Beam Therapy Center at Siteman Cancer Center and his work has set precedents for the use of proton therapy to treat cancer.
+He has been recognized for his contributions to Radiation Oncology. and currently serves as Vice Chair of Proton Therapy and Technolgy at Penn Medicine and Professor of Radiation Oncology at the Hospital of the University of Pennsylvania.

-Dr. Ramaswamy Govindan, Oncologist and Professor at Washington University School of Medicine, continues to improve lung cancer treatment while he shares his knowledge of genome research.
+Dr. Ramaswamy Govindan, leading oncologist, reseacher and professor at Washington University School of Medicine and Siteman Cancer Center where he continues to improve lung cancer treatment in his cellular genome research using next-generation sequencing to study how genes are altered in cancer.
 He was jc's rock.
 Not only did he provide outstanding medical care, but he gave him faith.
 Dr. Govindan has received accolades for his genome research and he is well published in his field of expertise.
 His cancer genome research led to the FDA approval of the drug, sotorasib, to attack mutation effects in a common form non-small cell lung cancer.
 He currently serves as Associate Director of Translational Research at Siteman Cancer Center and as associate chief of the Division of Oncology at Washington University School of Medicine.
+Dr. Govidan also co-chairs The Cancer Genome Atlas Program and leads a national clinical trial, ALCHEMIST, Adjuvant Lung Cancer Enrichment Marker Identification and Sequencing Trial.

 We are so grateful for being blessed with two phenomenal physicians treating jc during his fight.
 We want to help others find the medical care they need and deserve.
 We recognize there are many physicians nationwide, like the two amazing men who treated jc, who share the goal of making great strides in cancer research.